-Lachine, L'Ile-Bizard-Sainte-Genevieve and Pierrefonds-Roxboro boroughs are part of the West Island, a name that has been given to the western part of the Island of Montreal.
+Lachine, L'Ile-Bizard-Sainte-Genevieve and Pierrefonds-Roxboro are part of the West Island, a name that has been given to the western part of the Island of Montreal.
 A West Island also composed of nine other cities and towns.

 Not so long ago, still maybe, the western part of the Island of Montreal was considered mostly English, while the eastern part of the Island was considered mostly French.

 A West Island with a strong entrepreneurial, industrial and cosmopolitan community and with an interesting mix of industrial, technological and scientific firms.